malcolmsailor/efficient_rhythms/docs/resources/markdown/index_pandoc.md

 [^rhythm_example_settings]: The settings files that generated the examples in this section all begin with `rhythm_example` and are found in the `docs/examples` folder. `docs/examples/rhythm_example_base.py` is shared among each example.
 So you can build the first example with the command `python3 efficient_rhythms.py --settings docs/examples/rhythm_example_base.py docs/examples/rhythm_example1.py`.

-To begin with, we have `attack_subdivision` and `attack_density`:
+To begin with, we have `onset_subdivision` and `onset_density`:

-- `attack_subdivision` indicates the basic "grid" on which note attacks can take place, measured in quarter notes.
+- `onset_subdivision` indicates the basic "grid" on which note onsets can take place, measured in quarter notes.
-- `attack_density` indicates the proportion of grid points that should have an attack.
+- `onset_density` indicates the proportion of grid points that should have an onset.

-So for example, in REF:rhythm_example1, `"attack_subdivision" = 1/4` indicates a sixteenth-note grid, and `"attack_density" = 1.0` indicates that every point in the grid should have an attack, creating a *moto perpetuo* texture.
+So for example, in REF:rhythm_example1, `"onset_subdivision" = 1/4` indicates a sixteenth-note grid, and `"onset_density" = 1.0` indicates that every point in the grid should have an onset, creating a *moto perpetuo* texture.
 (For clarity/brevity, this example has only one voice.)

 ```
 {
 "num_voices": 1,
-"attack_density": 0.5,
+"onset_density": 0.5,
-"attack_subdivision": 1/4,
+"onset_subdivision": 1/4,
 }
 ```

 EXAMPLE:rhythm_example1

-If we reduce `attack_density`, as in REF:rhythm_example2, the proportion of the sixteenth-grid that is filled with attacks will be correspondingly reduced.
+If we reduce `onset_density`, as in REF:rhythm_example2, the proportion of the sixteenth-grid that is filled with onsets will be correspondingly reduced.

 ```
 {
     "num_voices": 1,
-    "attack_density": 0.5,
+    "onset_density": 0.5,
-    "attack_subdivision": 1 / 4,
+    "onset_subdivision": 1 / 4,
 }
 ```

 EXAMPLE:rhythm_example2

 Another important rhythmic parameter is `dur_density`.
-It specifies the proportion of time that should be filled by note durations, irrespective of how many attacks there are.
-So far we have left `dur_density` at the default value of `1.0`, which means that all notes last until the next attack in that voice.
+It specifies the proportion of time that should be filled by note durations, irrespective of how many onsets there are.
+So far we have left `dur_density` at the default value of `1.0`, which means that all notes last until the next onset in that voice.
 (In musical terms, all notes are *legato*.)
 If we decrease it to 0.75, as in REF:rhythm_example3, some of the notes will become shorter, so that 75% of the total time of the rhythm is filled by sounding notes.
 ```
 {
     "num_voices": 1,
-    "attack_density": 0.5,
+    "onset_density": 0.5,
     "dur_density": 0.75,
-    "attack_subdivision": 1 / 4,
+    "onset_subdivision": 1 / 4,
 }}
 ```